-Before pumpkin spice takes over, there is still plenty of sunny summer fun to be had.
-Soar on a zipline, ride a ferris wheel, kayak the Hudson River, or explore the city on a trolley tour!
+Summers not over yet!
+Fall may be right around the corner, but there’s still plenty of summer fun to be had in Albany County.
+Discover unique nature finds, ride a ferris wheel, kayak the Hudson River, or just relax and dine on a patio on a warm summer evening.
 Read on for 7 things to do before the end of summer in Albany County.

 Savor the end of summer with the taste of fried dough, funnel cake, cotton candy, and fried Oreos underneath the flashing bright lights of the Midway at the Altamont Fairgrounds.
 For over 125 years, the Altamont Fair has been a tradition in Albany County.
-Jam to live music, view antique farm machinery, get your thrills on carnival rides, peruse the craft competition, and learn about agriculture.
-The Altamont Fair runs from August 13 - 18.
+Jam to live music, view antique farm machinery, get your thrills on carnival rides, dazzle at a shark show and circus, and try your hand at exciting games.
+The Altamont Fair runs from August 15 to August 20, 2023.

 Pictured murals by artists Vanessa Mastronardi & Arzu Fallahi